msabramo/platter/docs/index.rst

     $ platter build /path/to/your/python/package

-Once this finishes, it will have created a tarball of the fully built Python package together will all dependencies and an installation script.
+The above creates a tarball of the fully built
+Python package together with all dependencies and an installation script.
 You can then take this package and push it to as many servers as you want and install it::